dekuNukem/duckyPad/README.md

 ## Pre-order duckyPad on Tindie!

-Thanks to the interest and support from the amazing people like you, [duckyPad Kickstarter](https://www.kickstarter.com/projects/dekunukem/duckypad-do-it-all-mechanical-macropad) has been a great success!
+Thanks to the interest and support from the [amazing people like you](kickstarter_backers.md) , the [duckyPad Kickstarter](https://www.kickstarter.com/projects/dekunukem/duckypad-do-it-all-mechanical-macropad) has been a great success!
 With over 630% funded from 705 backers!

 And if you missed the campaign, don't worry!
 It will also be sold on my Tindie store, but only **after all Kickstarter orders have been fulfilled**.
 Your best bet would be to [join our discord](https://discord.gg/4sJCBx5) for latest updates, and [sign up the waitlist](https://www.tindie.com/products/21984/) to be notified.